CADLabs/radCAD/README.md

 ![Gosper Glider Gun](https://github.com/CADLabs/radCAD/blob/master/examples/game_of_life/gosper-glider-gun.gif)

 A Python framework for modelling and simulating [dynamical systems](https://en.wikipedia.org/wiki/Dynamical_system).
 Models are structured using state transitions for encoding differential equations, or any other logic, as an example.
-Simulations are configured using methods such as parameter sweeps, Monte Carlo runs, and A/B testing. radCAD extends on [cadCAD](https://github.com/cadCAD-org/cadCAD).
+Simulations are configured using methods such as parameter sweeps, Monte Carlo runs, and A/B testing.
 See [cadCAD.education](https://cadcad.education) for the most comprehensive cadCAD beginner course.

 Goals:
 * simple API for ease of use